b3pwn3d/Minecraft-Griefing-Methods/READMe.md

 # Minecraft Griefing & Hacking Methods
-### This is a documentation to explain how the servers get griefed and how to protect against them.
+### This is a documentation to explain how the networks get griefed and how to protect against them.

 ### List of the content